gabriel-bornea/monadyssey/readme.md

 ### Overview

-The `monadyssey` library is a powerful TypeScript toolkit designed to enhance the development of robust applications by introducing a series of advanced data structures and control flow mechanisms.
+The `monadyssey` library is a TypeScript toolkit designed to enhance the development of robust applications by introducing a series of advanced data structures and control flow mechanisms.
-With its roots in functional programming principles, `monadyssey` aims to solve common challenges in application development, particularly around list handling, asynchronous operations, and error management.
+With its roots in functional programming principles, `monadyssey` aims to solve common challenges in application development, particularly around asynchronous operations, and error management.

 ### Functional Programming at its Core